Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file displays all the lines in the file /etc/passwd that do not contain the pattern "bin" 18-letteronly
-This file displays all lines of the file /etc/ssh/sshd_config starting with a letter
+This file displays all lines of the file /etc/ssh/sshd_config starting with a letter 19-AZ
+This file replaces all character A and c from input to Z and e respectively